Alabama Democratic Party: 2020s and continued influence of Joe L. Reed

+In June 2023, the Democratic National Committee confirmed that it would be formally reviewing a complaint regarding the removal of the Alabama Democratic Party's diversity caucuses.
+The complaint was referred to the national committee's Rules and Bylaws Committee.
+When a follow-up meeting of the Alabama Democratic Party occurred on July 29, 2023, several party members protested the changes.
+In response, party leaders forbade recording devices from the meeting venue and removed several people from the premises, instead conducting the meeting in a private executive session.
+When Tabitha Isner disputed the removal of recording devices, noting that Alabama was a one-party consent state, Joe L. Reed reportedly shouted "You be quiet, girl" at her, according to the Alabama Reflector.
+Eddgra Fallin, a member of the state Democratic Executive Committee, later argued with protesters who had been removed from the meeting, saying that Black Democrats deserved more representation in the party, and that Hispanics "have not had to fight for anything".
+After the private executive session ended, Isner said that there had been an effort to remove her from the vice chair position, but the motion ultimately failed.

+In October 2023, the Democratic National Committee's Rules and Bylaws Committee ordered that the Alabama Democratic Party's 2023 bylaws must be invalidated, and a new set of bylaws must be drafted by November 2023 and voted on by February 2024.
+The DNC found that chair Randy Kelley had not maintained a proper membership list for the State Democratic Executive Committee, and that prior notice had not been given for the $50 fee in May 2023.

 Emblems

-In 1904 the Alabama Democratic Party chose, as the logo to put on its ballots, a rooster with the motto "White supremacy - For the right."
+In 1904 the Alabama Democratic Party chose, as the logo to put on its ballots, a rooster with the motto "White supremacy – For the right."
 Some objected to the rooster, such as segregationist Senator J. Thomas Heflin, who found it "[failing] to impress the people with the dignity of the Democratic Party," preferring to use a woman holding the Constitution in scrolls upon which was marked "Here We Rest" without objecting to the motto itself.

-The presence of "White Supremacy" on the Democratic logo and, as extension, on the ballots themselves, was used as a symbol of the Black disenfranchisement in the South and for the 1952 United States Presidential Election used against the Stevenson-Sparkman ticket by Thomas Dewey.
+The presence of "White Supremacy" on the Democratic logo and, as extension, on the ballots themselves, was used as a symbol of the Black disenfranchisement in the South and was criticized by former Republican presidential candidate Thomas E. Dewey for its use by the Stevenson—Sparkman ticket in the 1952 United States presidential election in Alabama.

 In January 1966, over the objections of George Wallace and the Regulars, who feared the loss of White voters, the leadership decided, on a proposition from the Loyalists, helped by Charles W. McKay, the author of the "Nullification Declaration" against the Brown decision, who wanted to attract Black voters recently enfranchised by the Voting Rights Act of 1965, to replace "White supremacy" with "Democrats."

 Thirty years later, in 1996, the party finally dropped the rooster, citing racist and white supremacist connotations linked with the symbol.